-An attempt to modify the value of a 70.<index>.LocalFileName tag or 70.<index>.RemoteFileName tag failed because the Enable File Name Writes parameter was disabled in File Control (located in device properties).
+An attempt to modify the value of a 70.<index>.LocalFileName tag or 70.<index>.RemoteFileName tag failed because the File Name Writes property was disabled in File Control (located in device properties).

-Change the Enable File Name Writes parameter to "Yes".
+Enable the File Name Writes property.

 File Control